pbs-assess/pacea/data-raw/roms/README_ROMS_output.txt

 README_ROMS_output.txt

+Wrangling the BCCM model outputs from Angelica.

-Files are too big to share through GitHub, so ask Andy or Angelica for them if you need them.
+Files are too big to share through GitHub, so ask Andy, Travis, or Angelica for them if you need them.
+These are original notes and ideas, mostly figuring out how to do the wrangling.

+Latest wrangling file will be

+roms-data-interpolation-full-to-2024.R    (though check if there's a later R file)  for processing the updated runs that go to 2024.
+See that file for more details.

+--
 From Angelica Pena (9/11/22):

 Grid file = BCC03_grd_b5.nc